How I Healed My Leaky Gut (& Finally Reintroduced Foods Without Flaring!)

 - Environmental trigger of some sort (nutrient deficiencies, viruses, physical trauma, emotional trauma, toxins, etc.)

 Given that I can’t control #1, I shifted my focus to #2 and #3, and got to work on addressing possible triggers and healing my leaky gut.

 I didn’t actually test for leaky gut.
 I assumed I had it, based on my symptoms (particularly my rashes), and knowing a leaky gut is a major cause behind autoimmune issues in general.
 I also had one round of antibiotics during my labor and delivery fiasco, which I’m sure didn’t help my gut microbiome.

-Many doctors turn to a protocol that usually involves “R” words.
+Many doctors turn to a protocol for healing leaky gut that usually involves “R” words.
 Dr. Amy Myers, for example, has a “4R Approach” which includes:

 - Remove inflammatory factors that negatively affect the gut – this includes specific foods, pathogens, parasites, etc.